 Other principles you will find in the Montessori education method include the following:

-How empowering would school seem if it was built upon these principles rather than focusing on standardized testing, following instructions, and respecting authorities?
+How empowering would school seem if it were built upon these principles rather than focusing on standardized testing, following instructions, and respecting authorities?

 Montessori Teachers and Classrooms

-Though it may seem simple, Montessori teachers have to undergo training to implement these principles well.
+Though it may seem simple, Montessori teachers must undergo training to implement these principles effectively.
 Preparing a space with clear boundaries that still allow for free flow and constructive exploration takes skill, forethought, and patience.

 The Montessori classroom is an open space that the teacher prepares for the children beforehand.
 Once the children come in, they begin "discovering" activities and "experimenting" with them.
 The teacher is merely a guide to their inevitable self-learning.
 How neat is that?

-To begin understanding Montessori education, you must learn about the woman pioneer behind it: Maria Montessori.
+To begin understanding Montessori education, you must learn about the woman who pioneered it: Maria Montessori.
 You'll only love it more!

 Maria Montessori